 PSU PRIORITY FAFSA FILING DEADLINE: MARCH 1

 The FAFSA is the only application required by PSU (School Code 002591) and must be completed annually.
-Print and save copies of your FAFSA submission for your records.
 Once the data is submitted, the Department of Education will forward your FAFSA information electronically to all schools you authorize to receive your data.
 PSU draws in FAFSA data weekly.
-We recommend that you file your FAFSA online.

-Once your FAFSA has been submitted, you will receive an electronic Student Aid Report (SAR) that will provide you with a copy of your FAFSA data.
-Should revisions to your FAFSA be required, please make these changes directly online.
-The FAFSA ensures fair and equitable determination of family resources for each applicant by using Federal Methodology in computing an expected family contribution (EFC).
+The FAFSA ensures fair and equitable determination of family resources for each applicant by using Federal Methodology in computing an expected family contribution (EFC) [pdf].
 The Department of Education Central Processing System (CPS) provides the needs analysis calculation to PSU where trained personnel review and verify the information to determine student aid eligibility.
 The Financial Aid Team assumes that a student and family will contribute toward the cost of education according to their means.
-Eligibility for financial aid is determined based upon:

 All applicants should adhere to the March 1 deadline or they may be considered LATE and will only receive financial aid pending availability of funds.
-Normally only Federal Pell Grants, Federal Direct Loans, and State Scholarships/Grants are available for late applicants.
+Normally only Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (SEOG), Federal Direct Loans, and State Scholarships/Grants (if applicable) are available for late applicants.

 Note: The March 1 deadline refers to the initial filing of the FAFSA only.
 Subsequent paperwork may be submitted or changes made to the FAFSA after March 1 without penalty of being considered late.

-Only after the Verification process has been completed, will PSU be able to complete your financial aid award.
-Be sure you (and parent, if dependent) immediately return any requested forms to avoid delays.
+Only after the Verification process has been completed will PSU be able to complete your financial aid award.
+Be sure you immediately return any requested forms to avoid delays.

-Note: Please allow adequate time for staff to review your documents and understand we may need to ask for additional documentation if further clarification is needed.
+Note: Please allow adequate time for staff to review your documents.
+We may need to ask for additional documentation if further clarification is needed.